Police responding to reports of gunfire at Houston hospital

 Smith says officers and a SWAT team were responding to the scene at Ben Taub Hospital, one of the hospitals that’s part of the Medical Center.
 Ben Taub is one of the major trauma centers in Houston.

-Television images from helicopters show dozens of employees leaving the hospital, some of them attending to patients who appear to have been evacuated on gurneys.
+Television images from helicopters show dozens of employees leaving the hospital.
+Some are attending to patients who appear to have been evacuated on gurneys.